0xvext/0xvext.github.io/_posts/2017-09-11-untrusted-levels-08-10.markdown

 ### Level 8: intoTheWoods.js
 This level finds our adventurer entering a new region, filled with trees (♣) and large arrangements of blocks called fortresses.
 As far as I can tell the fortresses don't actually do anything... but I expect their code will come in useful in a future level.
 As for code injection, we are strictly limited to entering the name of a function to call from a list of pre-created functions.

 The forest itself is the main hurdle, with a randomly-generated placement of trees that never seem to have an open path all the way through to the exit.
 Fortunately, our function phone can simply be assigned to call the same function that originally generated the trees, re-drawing them in a new random pattern.
-The player than thus make as much progress toward the exit as possible, then regenerate the trees in order to advance further:
+The player can thus make as much progress toward the exit as possible, then regenerate the trees in order to advance further:
 ![Screen-Shot-2017-09-11-at-10.09.48-AM](/assets/images/Screen-Shot-2017-09-11-at-10.09.48-AM.png)
 ![Screen-Shot-2017-09-11-at-10.10.01-AM-1](/assets/images/Screen-Shot-2017-09-11-at-10.10.01-AM-1.png)
 ![Screen-Shot-2017-09-11-at-10.10.08-AM](/assets/images/Screen-Shot-2017-09-11-at-10.10.08-AM.png)